Try these simple steps to help keep you and your growing baby safe, and help make life easier in the months ahead.

 6. Fasten your seatbelt properly

 Why?
-Road accidents are one of the most common causes of injury among pregnant women†.
+According to the NHS, road accidents are one of the most common causes of injury among pregnant women.

 How?
 Always fasten your seatbelt, making sure it sits above and below your bump not across it.